PEACE WORK IN 2018- PEACE PARK IN TELA, HONDURAS

 Goal: To create a park designed and built by young people from North, South and Central America, representing their solidarity.

 Many years ago, UPF founder, Rev. Moon spoke about building Peace Zones on the borders of nations.
 My mind caught this idea and I began to think that though it might be difficult to create an entire “Border of Peace,” perhaps we could build “Parks of Peace” on the borders where nations, even conflicting nations could engage in cultural exchange – music, dance, visual arts, sports, a conference center, etc. I thought at that time that these parks should be built by young people from those bordered nations so that the park would be a reflection or expression of their solidarity.

 For years, I spoke about this vision and created art/service projects around that vision but I never actually got close to creating the park.
-Finally, last year I made a trip to Honduras (my lottery nation) together with the national leader of Honduras, Mario Salinas, to look for a place to establish this park.
-To our delight, the mayor of Tela, Honduras offered four properties from which we chose a small property to create our first park.
+Finally, last year I made a trip to Honduras together with a friend, Mario Salinas, to look for a place to establish this park.
+To our delight, the mayor of Tela, Honduras suggested the use of four properties from which we chose a small property to create our first park.
 The theme of the park is “Una Sola America” – “There’s Only One America.”

 This location was significant to us in that it is in Honduras, which is at the center of Central America, which is the center of the Americas.
 The property we were given was a small park, generally in disrepair and otherwise locally known as El Way Park – The Way Park.
 In Spanish, the meaning is The Y Park because it has a triangular shape since it is situated at a Y – or forked intersection – the meeting of five neighborhoods, and was the rail station stop that connected the country’s major port cities.